 Our study of the first three chapters will reveal why this is so and the character of the Church that we live in for these closing days of the Church age.

 We will look at these books in detail at another time, but these six books provide the basis for our misunderstanding of the messages to the seven churches.

 The Old Testament focused on "The Law" and the practice of righteousness.
-Although the Law couldn't save anyone, it served to reveal the knowledge of sin, indicate the relationship that Israel had with God, and ultimately bring them to a faith in their Messiah.
-As we look at their history, there were times when they strived to keep the law, the ordinances, the sacrifices, the temple worship, the feasts, the holy days, etc. This reflected their close relationship with God, their practice of righteousness, and God's hand of blessing upon them based on the provisions of that Covenant.
+Although the Law couldn't save anyone, it served to reveal the knowledge of sin, indicate the relationship that Israel had with God, and ultimately bring them to a faith in their coming Messiah.
+As we look at their history, there were times when they strived to keep the law, the ordinances, the sacrifices, the temple worship, the feasts, the holy days, etc. This reflected their close relationship with God, their practice of righteousness, keeping the law and the commandments.
+Under that covenant God's hand of blessing was exhibited upon Israel in a physical sense.
 On the other hand, there were times when they were not diligent to keep the Law.
-This resulted in their worship of idols, Israel's practice of unrighteousness, and the judgment of God (curses) upon that nation in accordance with the terms of the covenant.
+This resulted in their worship of idols, Israel's practice of unrighteousness, and the judgment of God rather than blessings (via curses) upon Israel in accordance with the terms of the Mosaic covenant.

 The correlation that we notice between Israel keeping the law versus not keeping the law paves the way for "False Prophets".
 These prophets were in business of teaching the Word of God largely for position, for recognition, and most always - for profit.
 In the New Testament we have the same thing however, it is performed by False Teachers and the teaching is called "false teaching" or "unsound doctrine".

 So we can rightly conclude that a close relationship with God and the practice of righteousness and every aspect of it hinges on "Sound Bible Teaching" or "Sound Doctrine" whether observed under the Law or under the New Covenant in which we live.
 Therefore, we note: